mjordan/islandora_bagger/README.md

 `GET` requests to the REST API will now return `location` values that contain URLs that combine the path specified in `app.bag.download.prefix` with the serialized Bag's filename.

-This is obviously insecure, since anyone who knows the location of the directory where the Bags are exposed for download will have access to them.
+This is insecure, since anyone who can guess the path to a Bags will have access to it.
 Please join the discussion at [this issue](https://github.com/mjordan/islandora_bagger/issues/17) if you have a suggestion on implementing more robust security on Bag downloads.

+Another approach is to use a post-Bag script (see below) to copy the Bag to a location from where it can be downloaded, and to email the user with the location.

 ## The queue